 - Does this soil represent a health hazard due to contamination with noxious chemicals or pollutants, such as lead, herbicides or pesticides?

-OEH Environmental Protection Science branch operates the Soil Health and Archive environmental monitoring and general-purpose soil testing laboratory located at Yanco, as well as specialised forensic services at Lidcombe.
+The Department of Planning, Industry and Environment operates the soil and water environmental laboratory, a general purpose soil and water testing laboratory and archive, located at Yanco, as well as specialised forensic services at Lidcombe.